jiacheng-0/az-900-fundamentals-notes/README.md

 - describe the benefits and usage of **Availability Zones**
   - Data Centers
 - describe the benefits and usage of Resource Groups
-  - Resource Groups can represent logic grouping of *services*
+  - Resource Groups can represent logical grouping of *services*
     - by their life cycle
     - for billing and tracking purposes
     - by their resource type
     - by assigned departments
     - geographical location
   - It is not recommended for resource groups to be nested
-    - In fact, "there is no structure for a “nested” resource group in Azure
+    - In fact, "there is ❌**no structure for a “nested” resource group** in Azure
     - https://blog.turbonomic.com/microsoft-azure-resource-groups-introduction-best-practices
     - It is recommended to use Resource Groups, Subscriptions, and Management Groups
-  - A resource group can contain resources from different regions
+  - A resource group ✅ can contain resources from different regions
+  - A resource group can be in multiple resource groups

 - describe the benefits and usage of Subscriptions
 - describe the benefits and usage of Management Groups